 I believe the deck is usually stacked against folks with chronic illnesses, especially invisible illnesses.
-We find ourselves in a lifelong relationship with our unwanted friends; Loss, Pain, and Misunderstanding.
+We find ourselves in a lifelong relationship with our unwanted, fake friends; Loss, Pain, and Misunderstanding.
 It can feel like we unknowingly married Judge Me, and we are carrying on an affair with Dr. Feel-good.
 These fake friends, a made-up marriage and the false affair, walked into our lives and said, “We are here, and you belong to us.”
 We did not invite any of them, but they seem to come and go as they please.
 We can identify them, define them, and find their weaknesses.

 Loss, Pain, and Misunderstanding are visitors in life but are not my friends.
 Loss has stolen my job, house, and independence.
 Pain has stolen my joy, well-being, and self-esteem.
 Misunderstanding ruins relationships and crushes our sense of worth.
 These are fake friends.
 They visit and basically just hang around creating chaos when they want to.
 But they each lack one common strength, power.
 Once we realize we have the ultimate power over these ill-fated, uninvited visitors, their control ceases to drive our daily lives.